mscrivo/OotD/ServerStaging/ootdReleaseNotes.md

 # OotD Release Notes

+## 3.7.1
+* Fix issue where Outlook was using 100% CPU when OotD was running.
+This was due to a workaround put in a long time ago for a crash with Outlook 2007 SP2 that is no longer necessary.

 ## 3.7.0
 * Uses .NET 4.7.2 Framework for additional performance and HiDPI improvements
 * Other miscellaneous fixes and polish.